Patricia Ziegfeld Stephenson

 Patricia Burke Ziegfeld Stephenson (October 23, 1916 – April 11, 2008) was an American author.
+She was known for her 1963 autobiography The Ziegfelds' Girl: Confessions of an Abnormally Happy Childhood.
+Born in New York City, she spent her early years in Hastings-on-Hudson, New York, later moving to California where she lived until her death at age 91.

 Early life and education

 Patricia Ziegfeld was born in New York City in 1916 to Florenz Ziegfeld, a Broadway impresario, and Billie Burke, an actress best known for playing Glinda the Good Witch in The Wizard of Oz.
 She grew up in Hastings-on-Hudson in Westchester County, New York.
 She also lived at the family's home in Palm Beach, Florida.

 Her father died in 1932 and she moved to California with her mother.
 She attended UCLA then did some acting and writing for newspapers.